Calgary Flames: Community impact

 Flames Central was a downtown restaurant and bar owned by the Flames from 2006 to 2017.

-In 1994, the Flames approached the Saddledome Foundation with a proposal to renovate the Olympic Saddledome, rename it the Canadian Airlines Saddledome and take over management of the facility.
-The board agreed to this proposal, and was bought out by the Flames for million as the team signed a 20-year agreement to manage the building.

-Looking to fill extra dates in the Saddledome, the Flames agreed to a lease deal with the expansion Calgary Hitmen of the junior Western Hockey League who began play in 1995 and were partly owned by Theoren Fleury.
-Two years later, in 1997, the Flames bought the team for $1.5 million.
-During the 2004–05 NHL lock-out, the Flames heavily marketed the Hitmen, and as a result, the team led all professional or junior hockey teams in North America in attendance, averaging over 10,000 fans per game.
+Looking to fill extra dates in the Saddledome, the Flames agreed to a lease deal with the expansion Calgary Hitmen of the junior Western Hockey League who began play in 1995.
+Two years later, the Flames bought the team.
+During the 2004–05 NHL lock-out, the Flames heavily marketed the Hitmen and the team led all professional or junior hockey teams in North America in attendance, averaging over 10,000 fans per game.

-In April 2006, the Flames announced that they would be opening a hybrid restaurant, bar and entertainment facility in downtown Calgary on Stephen Avenue.
-In announcing the venture, Flames' President and CEO Ken King stated: "While hockey remains our core competency, we are constantly seeking new opportunities in which to grow the Flames brand and allow our fans greater opportunities to enjoy hockey.
-We believe establishing a location outside of the Pengrowth Saddledome to share food, fun and hockey will bring our fans even closer to the team."
-One year later, in April 2007, Flames Central opened to the public.
-In 2017, the facility reverted to its original name of The Palace Theatre.
+In April 2006, the Flames announced they would open a restaurant-bar-entertainment facility in downtown Calgary on Stephen Avenue.
+One year later, Flames Central opened to the public.
+In 2017, the facility reverted to its original name of the Palace Theatre.

 Flames Foundation

-The Flames have maintained an active presence in the community since their arrival in Calgary.
-Through the team's non-profit charity, the Flames Foundation, the team has donated over $32 million to causes throughout southern Alberta.
-Along with the Rotary Club, the Flames are helping to fund the first children's hospice in Alberta, and one of only six in North America.
+Through the team's non-profit charity, the Flames Foundation, the team has donated to causes throughout southern Alberta as of 2010.
+Along with the Rotary Club, the Flames helped to fund the first children's hospice in Alberta, and one of only six in North America.

-The Flames are also close partners with the Alberta Children's Hospital and the Gordon Townsend School housed within.
-Among the many activities the Flames participate in, the Wheelchair Hockey Challenge with the Townsend Tigers has remained a highly popular tradition for both the players and the children involved.
-In 2010, the Tigers defeated the Flames to move to a perfect 27–0 record since the challenge was first instituted in 1981.
+The Flames are close partners with the Alberta Children's Hospital and the Gordon Townsend School housed within.
+The Flames participate in the Wheelchair Hockey Challenge with the Townsend Tigers.